Introduction

 During breaks from working from home, a friend of mine utilized bergamot.

-She stated it helped her get out of her head.
+She stated it helped her stop overthinking.

-Herself put one drop on a tissue and breathed in softly for a minute.
+My friend put one drop on a tissue and breathed in softly for a minute.

 3. Chamomile Oil